hydroper-jet/lang/spec/1.0/source/src/lexical-structure.md

 *StringLiteral* is similiar to *StringLiteral* from the ECMA-262 third edition, with additional features:

 * scalar *UnicodeEscapeSequence* using the `\u{...}` form;
-* triple string literals.
+* triple string literals;
+* raw string literals using the `@` prefix.

 Triple string literals use either `"""` or `'''` as delimiter and may span multiple lines.
-The contents of triple string literals are indentation-based, as can be observed in the following code:
+The contents of triple string literals are indentation-based, as can be observed in the following program:

 ```
 const text = """